 Unfortunately, setting up a new business in Antwerp came to nothing.
 Moreover, the Belgian authorities were anything but pleased with the arrival of Jewish refugees in the country.
 German refugees were still allowed in, but Jews of Polish origin were neither granted residence nor work permits.
 Hermann’s repeated attempts to get hold of a permanent residence permit for the family were unsuccessful and even the intercession of Mayor Camille Huysmans was of no avail.
 The Department of Belgian National Security executed an order of deportation but the Pressmans left before it could be served on them.

-Since the family still had sufficient funds, they were able to secure a visa for the United States.
+The family was able to secure visas for the United States on their Polish passports because they had sufficient funds so they would not become public charges in the United States.
 On April 20, 1934, they embarked on the Red Star Line ship SS Westernland bound for New York.

 Sonia Pressman Fuentes studied law in the United States and became an attorney and well-known feminist.
 Together with Betty Friedan and others, she founded the National Organization for Women (NOW).
 In 1999 she published a moving memoir, which naturally covered her family’s emigration (Eat First -- You Don't Know What They'll Give You, The Adventures of an Immigrant Family and Their Feminist Daughter).
 She was able to draw on the diary that her brother Hermann had kept during his stay in Antwerp.
 Besides being an interesting account of the day-to-day life of a young Jewish man in Antwerp, the friends he had and the evenings out with them, it also covers the seemingly never-ending attempts to secure a residence permit.
 He describes the unpleasant medical exams he had to undergo before being allowed to leave on the Red Star Line and the constant fear of being rejected at the last moment.